dmakhun/achievements/README.md

 Web-project awarding achievements and points to participants of certain groups.

 Simple legacy project developed initially by interns.
 This is **non**-Spring Boot project.
-Project compiles and runs on Java 17.
+Project compiles on Java 18, runs on Java 17.

 ### Environment installation instructions